-- 1. I.N.
+- 1. D. Joyner, Adventures in Group Theory, a gentle introduction with lots of fun applications, some of which I borrowed. - 2.
+I.N.
 Herstein, Topics in Algebra: Chapter 2 has an excellent summary of basic group theory for the mathematically inclined.
-Chapters on rings and fields are also excellent. - 2.
+Chapters on rings and fields are also excellent.
+A little bit like having your mathematician uncle sit down and explain things to you. - 3.
 N. Jacobsen, Basic Algebra I, also for the mathematically inclined.
-Much more demanding than Herstein. - 3.
-D. Joyner, Adventures in Group Theory, a gentler introduction with lots of fun applications, some of which I borrowed. - 4.
-J.-E. Humphreys, Introduction to Lie Algebras and Representation Theory, Springer GTM: A very fine introduction to the structure of semisimple Lie algebras. - 5.
+Much more demanding than Herstein and Joyner.
+No nonsense.

+- 4. J.-E. Humphreys, Introduction to Lie Algebras and Representation Theory, Springer GTM: A very fine introduction to the structure of semisimple Lie algebras. - 5.
 R. Carter, G. Segal, and I. MacDonald, Lectures on Lie Groups and Lie Algebras, London Mathematical Society Students Texts, 32.
 Beautifully concise. - 6.
 F.R.
 Gantmacher, Applications of the Theory of Matrices, Interscience, 1959 - 7.
 P. Lancaster, Theory of matrices, Academic Press, 1969. - 8.
 Bourbaki: The gold standard of ultra-rigorous mathematics.